 - Ask about antiviral drugs.
 They’re prescription medications that can treat the flu by preventing the virus from multiplying inside the body.
 But to work well, your child has to start taking them ASAP -- within 48 hours of when symptoms first appear.
-He’ll probably take the medicine -- which comes in pill, liquid, or inhaler form -- for 5 days.
-Antiviral drugs can make his flu symptoms milder and help him get better faster.
+They’ll probably take the medicine -- which comes in pill, liquid, or inhaler form -- for 5 days.
+Antiviral drugs can make their flu symptoms milder and help them get better faster.
 Studies also say they make people less likely to get other serious health problems, like pneumonia.